 1. Apply to graduate through your college office.
 Colleges have different deadlines to apply for graduation.
 Be sure to apply by these deadlines to ensure your information is included in the commencement program and you receive a diploma on commencement day.
 Click here for a list of contact information for the college offices.

 2. Verify the accuracy of your name and degree as it is listed with your college office.
 Your name and degree being received will appear on your diploma and in the commencement program exactly as it is listed with your college office.
-If there is an error, notify your college office by Wednesday, November 27.
+If there is an error, notify your college office by Friday, November 30.
 Please make sure your name appears correctly, as changes will not be made after this date.

 Note: Name changes entered through the Student Center in Buckeye Link will NOT change the name printed on your diploma.
-To officially change your name on your academic record, you must submit a Request for Change of Record form along with appropriate documentation verifying your name change by the date listed above.
+To officially change your name on your academic record, you must submit a Request for Change of Record form online along with appropriate documentation verifying your name change by the date listed above.

-3. Update your permanent address on the BuckeyeLink website with a mailing address that will be valid for at least one month following commencement.
+3. Update your permanent address on the Buckeye Link website with a mailing address that will be valid for at least one month following commencement.
 Should it be necessary to mail your diploma to you for any reason, your permanent address will be used for the mailing.

 Certain loans require students to complete an online exit interview.
 For more details about the different types of loans and to see if you need to complete an online exit interview, please visit the Student Financial Aid website.

-7. Check your grades on the BuckeyeLink website after you have taken final exams, and watch for e-mail messages from your college office regarding your grades.
-Grades for exams should post by 5:00 PM on Thursday, December 12.
-If your college office cannot certify your eligibility to graduate by 12:00 noon on Saturday, December 14, you may participate in commencement, but you will not receive your diploma at the ceremony.
+8. Check your grades on the Buckeye Link website after you have taken final exams, and watch for email messages from your college office regarding your grades.
+Grades for exams should post by 5:00 PM on Friday, December 14.
+If your college office cannot certify your eligibility to graduate by 12:00 noon on Saturday, December 15, you may participate in commencement, but you will not receive your diploma at the ceremony.

-10. If you are a graduate with a permanent or temporary disability and need assistance during the ceremony, please contact the Office of Commencement and Special Events at (614) 292-9051 by Friday, December 6.
+11. If you are a graduate with a permanent or temporary disability and need assistance during the ceremony, please contact the Office of Commencement and Special Events at (614) 292-9051 by Friday, December 7.